istio/istio.io/_docs/concepts/policy-and-control/mixer.md

 phases:

 - **Supplementary Attribute Production**.
-Mixer initially runs a globally configured set of adapters that are responsible for introducing new attributes These attributes are combined with the attributes from the request to form the total set of attributes for the operation.
+Mixer initially runs a globally configured set of adapters that are responsible for introducing new attributes.
+  These attributes are combined with the attributes from the request to form the total set of attributes for the operation.